 On December 20, the Bureau of Land Management announced the release of the Draft Environmental Impact Statement (DEIS) for oil and gas leasing in the Arctic Refuge, which was officially published in the federal register on December 28, marking the beginning of a comment period that ended March 13, 2019 (extended following the government shutdown).
 December 22, 2017 marked the one year anniversary of the Tax Cuts and Jobs Act (Public Law 115-97).
 Sen. Lisa Murkowski snuck a rider into this GOP tax bill to open the coastal plain to oil and gas leasing, and changed the purpose of the refuge to also “provide for an oil and gas program on the Coastal Plain.”
 Included are requirements to hold no fewer than 2 lease sales area-wide within 10 years, with the first within 4 years and the second within 7 years, and no less than 400,000 acres will be offered in each sale.

 The BLM is undertaking a Coastal Plain Oil and Gas Leasing EIS to implement the leasing program pursuant to the Tax Act.
 Scoping for the environmental impact statement ended in June with over 680,000 people speaking up to voice their concerns over drilling in the Refuge (For detailed background on the scoping process, click here.
 For information on talking points and considerations, click here.).
-The draft EIS currently open for comment should reflect the concerns brought up during scoping.
-Now is our chance to reiterate substantive points that they failed to adequately address.
-The comment period is currently scheduled to end 2/11/2019.
-Public meetings will be held in Anchorage, Arctic Village, Fairbanks, Kaktovik, Fort Yukon, Venetie, Utqiaġvik and Washington, D.C. at times and locations to be announced, after the partial government shutdown ends.
-Stay tuned for further information.
+The draft EIS should have reflected the concerns brought up during scoping.
+Public meetings were held in Anchorage, Arctic Village, Fairbanks, Kaktovik, Fort Yukon, Venetie, Utqiaġvik and Washington, D.C.
+Protectors and advocates of the Arctic Refuge delivered a clear message at the meetings, and in later media coverage: drilling does not belong in the Coastal Plain.